 Military: If you are or have been a member of the armed forces, we may release PHI about you as required by military command authorities.

 Research: We may disclose PHI about you for research purposes when the research has been approved by an institutional review board and privacy protocols have been established.
-Your research-related treatment may be conditioned on signing an authorization to use and disclose your PHI in the research.
-You may also be asked to sign an authorization that would allow your PHI to be used in future research studies.

 Health Oversight Activities: We may disclose PHI to a health oversight agency for activities authorized by law, including, for example, audits, investigations, inspections, medical device reporting and licensure.